rtorrent-community/rtorrent-docs/docs/include-cmd-network.rst

         .. code-block:: ini

            network.scgi.open_local = ‹path› ≫ 0
-           network.scgi.open_port = ‹port› ≫ 0
+           network.scgi.open_port = ‹domain_or_ip›:‹port› ≫ 0

-        Open up a TCP port or a Unix domain socket for SCGI communication (i.e. the XMLRPC socket).
+        Open up a Unix domain socket or a TCP port for SCGI communication (i.e. the XMLRPC socket).
         Only use *one* of these!

         .. note::